dgtm/alchemy_api/README.markdown

   future version unintentionally.
 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
-* Send me a pull request.
+* Send David Balatero a pull request.
 Bonus points for topic branches.

 Copyright
 ---------